What is the McGill X-1 Accelerator?

 - We are in search of startups that can build their business upon a technology, science, or idea that will give them a significant or radically disruptive advantage compared to their peers.
 Your startup should have the potential for exponential growth to eventually serve global markets.

-- You have a great team with at least one technical co-founder and a full-time commitment towards working on your startup for the summer between June 1 and August 6, 2021.
+- You have a great team with at least one technical co-founder and a full-time commitment towards working on your startup for the summer.

 - You do not have to have raised a significant amount of funding yet but will be using the summer months to accelerate the growth of your company towards a round of significant funding in the Fall.